Jimbly/dcjam2024/Jimb-TODO.md

 * hi score list

 Polish
+* final level could use a bunch of unlockable shortcuts
+* bug: when emeny dies to poison damage, the floater moves down halfway through the anim
 * enemy plays blocked sound and does shield floater if 0 damage
 * controller: can't level up: hit Y to open a dedicated screen?
 * add "cheat" to the menu - sets everyone to T2L2 and 100 max sanity and enables the "kill enemy" buttons